wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_setnetworkactive.md

 ---
-title: dash:setnetworkactive \[POST\] {disallowed}
+title: setnetworkactive  {disallowed} - Dash
-description: Disables/enables all P2P network activity.
+description: Example code for the setnetworkactive  {disallowed} json-rpc method. Сomplete guide on how to use setnetworkactive  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters